Evenson0/evenson0.github.io/_pages/notes/pc-actuarial-essentials.md

   <div class="pc-hero">
     <h2>P&amp;C Actuarial Essentials Notes</h2>
     <p>
-      These notes are an independent study companion for the CAS P&amp;C Actuarial Essentials Program.
-      They are designed to introduce students to the fundamentals of property and casualty insurance through definitions, examples, formulas, actuarial intuition, and short case studies.
+      These notes explore the fundamentals of property and casualty insurance and the work of P&amp;C actuaries.
+The goal is to build a clear, practical, and structured introduction to how actuaries understand risk, analyze insurance data, price policies, estimate reserves, study profitability, and support insurance decision-making.
     </p>

     <div class="pc-meta">